patternfly/training-scenarios/react-components/table-intro/step8.md

 B) <strong>Set the `perPage` prop of the `<Pagination />` component.</strong>

-Set the property to the `numPerPage` state property that was added in step 1.
+Set the property to the `numPerPage` state property that was added in step A.

 <pre class="file">
 perPage={numPerPage}